-During the set up of the fireworks and until the start of the fireworks display, the temporary safety zone applies to the navigable waters around the fireworks site within a radius of 100 feet.
-Loading of the pyrotechnics onto the barge at Pier 50 is scheduled to commence at 1 p.m. on August 21, 23, 25, & 27, 2009.
-From 9:30 p.m. until 10:15 p.m., the area to which the temporary safety zone applies will increase in size to encompass the navigable waters around the fireworks launch site within a radius of 1,000 feet.
+The Coast Guard is establishing a safety zone in the navigable waters of New York Slough near Pittsburg Marina.
+During the loading of the fireworks barge, while the barge is being towed to the display location, and until the start of the fireworks display, the safety zone applies to the navigable waters around and under the fireworks barge within a radius of 100 feet.
+Fifteen minutes prior to and during the 20-minute fireworks display, the area to which the temporary safety zone applies will increase in size to encompass the navigable waters around and under the fireworks barge within a radius of 1,000 feet.